 You won’t always have time to do everything on the list, but if you build most of these into your documentation process you’ll be creating a knowledge base to be proud of.

-Let us know if you have any more things to add to this checklist!
+Let us know in the comments section below if you have any more things to add to this checklist!